-The station, similar to surface-level stations from the Chan Sow Lin – Ampang line, has one ticketing concourse for each of the two platforms.
+The LRT station, similar to surface-level stations from the Chan Sow Lin LRT station on Ampang Line LRT, has one ticketing concourse for each of the two platforms.

 The two concourses and their exits are located on both sides of Jalan Tun Perak, and are not integrated with each other.

-The northern concourse and platform is designated for trains bound for either the Ampang station and Sri Petaling station, while the southern concourse and platform are designated for trains bound for the Sentul Timur station at the northern end of the line.
+The northern concourse and platform is designated for trains bound for either the Ampang LRT station and Sri Petaling LRT station, while the southern concourse and platform are designated for trains bound for the Sentul Timur LRT station at the northern end of the line.

 An elevated Masjid Jamek station served the Ampang Line while an underground Masjid Jamek station served the Kelana Jaya Line, each having their own ticketting systems which were not integrated with each other’s.

 Commuters had to exit one system, purchase a new ticket before entering the other system if they wanted to transfer from one line to the other.

 Prior to 2006 when a plaza was built above the Klang River linking the stations, Ampang Line’s Masjid Jamek station and Kelana Jaya Line’s Masjid Jamek station were two physically separate buildings.